 6. Aim for diversity

 Investing in a range of assets protects you against swings in the market.
 When stocks and shares fall, for example, government bonds might increase in value.
 So it’s important to make sure that your portfolio is diverse.

 7. Keep your eye on the prize

 Any investment journey should start with thinking about your destination.
-Thinking about your ultimate goal – and the time that you want to spend reaching it – will help you decide on the best way to get there.
+Thinking about your ultimate goal (for example, securing a financially stable retirement) and the time that you want to spend reaching it – will help you decide on the best way to get there.